twentyfived2/Netlimiter4/README.md

 [Installation Guide](https://www.youtube.com/watch?v=t23NhWZvXW4)

 # [ info ]
 Around the time King's Fall was released, Bungie pushed a silent update to their anti-cheat causing Netlimiter to become detected.
-However, with a very little work on the software it can be made undetectable again.
+However, with very little work on the software it can be made undetectable again.
 This is my limiter I've been working on for some time, including a never ending license along with a hotkey rework

 # [ how-to ]